mikedeswert/mockito4js/README.md

 Returns the **[return value]** when **functionToMock** is called.

-*Currently the "do" methods return the value regardless of the arguments passed to the functionToMock.
-I'm planning to add this support in the future though.*

 mockito4js.doReturn(**[return value]**).when(**[Object | spy]**)**.functionToMock()**;

 ### doNothing

 Replaces the **functionToMock** with a function that does nothing.

-*Currently the "do" methods return the value regardless of the arguments passed to the functionToMock.
-I'm planning to add this support in the future though.*

 mockito4js.doNothing().when(**[Object | spy]**)**.functionToMock()**;